Dau2004/Group_3_Water_Portability_formative/report/report.md

 | F1-Score       | 0.567  |
 | AUC-ROC        | N/A    |

-#### Summary and Conclusions
-Leslie's model achieved a well-balanced performance across all metrics.
-While not the highest performer overall, it maintained stable precision and recall, giving it a strong **F1-score of 0.567**.
-This reflects the model's ability to detect potable water samples more reliably than overly conservative models (e.g., Chol's).

-The architecture was simpler (64 → 32) but highly stable due to AdamW, L2, and class weights.
-Recall and F1 are especially improved over models that focused too much on precision.

-While effective, future improvements might come from increasing model depth (e.g., 128 → 64 → 32), tuning dropout progressively, or adjusting classification thresholds to better balance precision-recall trade-offs.

 ### Insights from Experiments and Challenges Faced

 ### AdamW Improved Generalization